JPIAMRTRIUMPH/MicrobialGenomics/setup.md

 - Go to [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases) and download Figtree (zip for windows, dmg for mac, .tgz for linux)
 - Go to [https://rrwick.github.io/Bandage/](https://rrwick.github.io/Bandage/) and download Bandage

+### MinKNOW - not necessary for the course but useful for setting up your own bioinformatics pipeline
+For basecalling, MinKNOW can be used.
+MinKNOW is the basecalling package of Oxford Nanopore Technologies that allows you to basecall and demultiplex your samples.
+If you want to install MinKNOW on Windows, please follow these instructions: [Link](https://jpiamrtriumph.github.io/MicrobialGenomics/files/IPSN_InstallMinKNOWSoftware.pdf)

 ### Epi2me - not necessary for the course but useful for setting up your own bioinformatics pipeline
 For some tasks Epi2me can be used.
 Epi2me is the analysis package of Oxford Nanopore Technologies that allows you to run various bioinformatics pipelines without installing a linux system.
 Tasks such as assembly and/or MLST and resistance gene detection can be performed.
-If you want to install Epi2me, please follow these instructions: Link
+If you want to install Epi2me, please follow these instructions: [Link](https://jpiamrtriumph.github.io/MicrobialGenomics/files/IPSN_InstallEPI2MESoftware.pdf)

 {% include links.md %}